attmme/DistanceFilter/README.md

     > node -v
     ```

-3. To to install jest, we will move into the main folder and type the next code in the terminal.
+3. To to install jest, we will move into the main folder and type the next code in the console.
     ```
     > npm install
     ```